-Devil's Kitchen Trail is a 1.3 mile lightly trafficked loop trail located near Camdenton, MO that features beautiful wild flowers and is rated as moderate.
+Devil's Kitchen Trail is a 1.3 mile lightly trafficked loop trail located near Camdenton, Missouri that features beautiful wild flowers and is rated as moderate.
 The trail offers a number of activity options and is accessible year-round.
 Dogs are also able to use this trail but must be kept on leash.

 dogs on leash